(732) 640-8203

 • Difficulty walking or standing straight

-Lumbar sprains typically occur when you place too much stress on your lower back and the connective tissue around it.
-Since the lower back holds up the top half of your body, it has to support all sorts of movement, including connecting to your lower body for activities like walking.
-You can get a lumbar sprain in any number of ways.
-The most common include:
+A lower back sprain is a common injury that can happen in an instant, even by just moving the wrong way.
+Lumbar sprains typically occur after placing too much stress on your lower back and the connective tissue around it.
+Since the lower back holds up the top half of your body, your back must support a variety of movements.
+It connects to your lower body to allow for activities such as walking.

 • Poor posture